AI - Counting Fingers with Hand Detection (Difficulty 3)

 To read all 5 rows one by one, we just need to use the “row” variable to specify the row number in the block:

-Step 11 - Increase the Counter
+Step 11 - Count the Stretched Fingers

-Step 12 - Switch the Costume
+Step 12 - Show the Count Using Costumes

 Here is what you should get: